-- iv) Toxic contamination - Seabirds and wildfowl are subject to the accumulation of toxins through the food chain or through direct contact with toxic substances when feeding.
-Their ability to feed can also be affected by changes in the palatability and / or the abundance of prey items caused by toxic contamination.
-There is no evidence to show that this is occurring or likely to occur within this site, however, this is an area which requires further assessment.
+iv) Toxic contamination

+• Seabirds are sensitive to toxic contamination as they are subject to the accumulation of toxins through the food chain or through direct contact with toxic substances when feeding.
+Their ability to feed can be affected by changes in the palatability of prey items caused by toxic contamination.
+Contaminants may also affect bird populations indirectly by affecting the abundance of their food items.
+Therefore, common and little terns are vulnerable to synthetic compounds such as pesticides or PCBs entering the shallow coastal waters.
+There is no evidence to show that this is occurring or likely to occur within this site; however, this is an area which may require further assessment.